DinisCruz/Book_Hacking_Portugal/manuscript/Government.md

 The Portuguese government should, at the very least, consider the following policies:
 * Adopt Git for all official documentation
 * Teach users (i.e. government employees) the paradigm of version control
-* Develop a PT version of Docker and Git
+* Develop a Portuguese version of Docker and Git
  Where is the Portuguese Raspberry PI (which has sold more than [10 million](http://www.bbc.co.uk/news/technology-37305200))?

 ### European Union